PATERNITY LAW

 The father’s right to see his kid (visitation) is also secured by signing the affidavit, as is his right to go to court and request increased custody and visitation.
 If the mother passes away unexpectedly, the father also possesses the ability to take full custody of the child.

-Contact an Experienced Louisiana Paternity Lawyer Today
+Contact an Experienced Northwest Louisiana Paternity Lawyer Today